Indigenismo

 Indigenismo (/es/) is a political ideology in several Latin American countries which emphasizes the relationship between the nation state and Indigenous nations and Indigenous peoples.
 In some contemporary uses, it refers to the pursuit of greater social and political inclusion for Indigenous peoples in Latin America, whether through nation-wide reforms or region-wide alliances.
-In either case, this type of indigenismo seeks to vindicate Indigenous cultural and linguistic difference, assert Indigenous rights, and seek recognition and in some cases compensation for past wrongdoings of the colonial and republican states.
-Nevertheless, some historical figures like José Martí are classified as having been both indigenistas and hispanistas.
+This type of indigenismo seeks to vindicate Indigenous cultural and linguistic difference, assert Indigenous rights, and seek recognition and in some cases compensation for past wrongdoings of the colonial and republican states.
+Some historical figures like José Martí are classified as having been both indigenistas and hispanistas.

+Indigenismo in Cuba

+The legal scholar Larry Catá Backer has written that Indigenismo in Cuba is an "indigenismo without Indians...where the memory of the Indian is revered", but where Indigenous peoples have disappeared into a "singular but blended mass".
+In such a "Cuba without Indians", the Cuban government supporting the rights of Indigenous peoples everywhere is a way to assert the rights of Cuba as a nation without Cuba having to address "the issue of its own Indians".
+Backer writes that Fidel Castro and José Martí have been major political figures who have promoted Cuban Indigenismo.